Can I Sell My House to a Family Member at Below Market Value?

 • Appraiser: Knowing what the home appraised for at the time of sale will be critical to document as a reference point.

-• CPA: It’s important to consult with a tax advisor on any tax events triggered by the sale to a family member, especially if you sell significantly below market value.
+• Certified Public Accountant (CPA): It’s important to consult with a tax advisor on any tax events triggered by the sale to a family member, especially if you sell significantly below market value.

-We’ll cover each of these main points for the best chances at an outcome everybody is happy with, as well as the knowledge and tools that will be helpful for completing an intra-family sale.
+We’ll cover each of these main points to maximize the chances of an outcome everybody is happy with, as well as the knowledge and tools that will be helpful for completing an intra-family sale.

 How selling to a relative differs from a typical sale